 Prior to commencing clinical trials in the United States for any of our product candidates, we may be required to have an allowed IND for each product candidate.
-We currently have only one allowed IND for our aNK product candidate for Merkel cell carcinoma, and are required to file additional INDs prior to initiating our planned clinical trials.
+We currently have two primary IND's that have been allowed in the U.S., one for our aNK product candidate for Merkel cell carcinoma, and one for our haNK product candidate for Advanced Solid Tumors.
+We are required to file additional INDs prior to initiating our planned clinical trials.
 We believe that the data from previous preclinical studies will support the filing of additional INDs, to enable us to undertake additional clinical studies as we have planned.
 However, submission of an IND may not result in the FDA allowing further clinical trials to begin and, once begun, issues may arise that will require us to suspend or terminate such clinical trials.
 Additionally, even if relevant regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND or clinical trial application, these regulatory authorities may change their requirements in the future.
 The fact that we are pursuing novel technologies may also exacerbate these risks with respect to our product candidates, and as a result we may not meet our anticipated clinical development timelines.